 5.2.
-Three jury members are responsible for selecting the QL Best Feature Film, Best Actor, and Best Actress.
+Three jury members are responsible for selecting the QL Best Feature Film.

 5.3.
 Three jury members are responsible for selecting the QL Best Documentary.

 5.5.
 Three jury members are responsible for selecting the QL Best Short Film and the QL Best School Short Film “In My Shorts”.

 5.5.
 Three jury members are responsible for selecting the QL Queer Art Best Film.

 Article Six | “In my Shorts” School short films Competition

 6.1.
-QL and QP accept any queer themed narrative, documentary, experimental or animated short film, produced in the preceding or same year of the Festival edition, directed in the curricular context of a European Film School (for QL), or in the curricular context of a Portuguese Film or Audio-Visual School (for QP).
+QL and QP accept any queer themed narrative, documentary, experimental or animated short film, produced in the preceding or same year of the Festivals edition, directed in the curricular context of a European Film School (for QL), or in the curricular context of a Portuguese Film or Audio-Visual School (for QP).

 6.2.
 The QL competition is assembled in a maximum of three short film programmes, comprising altogether a minimum of 10 films.